Introduction to Docker rm

 Given below are the advantages mentioned:

-- It is an easy and quick way to remove containers as compared to the ‘docker container rm’ command.
+- It is an easy and quick way to remove containers compared to the ‘docker container rm’ command.

-Rules and Regulations for Using a rm
+Rules and Regulations for Using an rm

 Given below are the rules and regulations mentioned: